Hand portions. So hot right now.

 How to apply hand portions today

 Start with one meal a day for one week.
 At the end of the week, if you’re feeling confident, level up to two meals per day.
-Eventually, working up to however many meals you eat per day.
+Eventually, you work up to however many meals you eat per day.

 Keep in mind that this is another tool in your toolbox to help you do a job.
 There are many ways to eat healthier, lose weight, monitor portions, and improve your relationship with food.